 The Kursk II nuclear power plant (NPP) in western Russia is being developed by Rosenergoatom, a subsidiary of Rosatom, at an estimated cost of Rbs225bn ($3.5bn approximately).
 The 2.5GW power plant will replace the existing Kursk NPP.

 The two power units of the new NPP are planned to be commissioned at the same time as the decommissioning of the first two power units of the Kursk NPP, which is the biggest source of electricity in the Central Russian Chernozem.

-The Kursk NPP is being operated with four Reaktor Bolshoy Moshchnosti Kanalnyy (RBMK) reactors with a capacity of 1GW each.
+The Kursk NPP is being operated with four 1GW Reaktor Bolshoy Moshchnosti Kanalnyy (RBMK) reactors.

-First concrete for the NPP was poured in April 2018, marking the start of construction of the nuclear island building foundations.
-The first power unit of the NPP is expected to be commissioned by the end of 2022, while the second unit is scheduled to come online in 2023.
+The first concrete for the NPP was poured in April 2018, marking the start of construction of the nuclear island building foundations.
+The roof of the turbine building of the second unit was completed in January 2023 and the standby diesel generators of the first unit were installed in February 2023.

 Kursk II nuclear power plant make-up